geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* Class A and Class B: Class A might depend on Class B if Class A uses Class B’s methods or attributes.
+* _Class A_ and _Class B_: Class A might depend on Class B if Class A uses Class B’s methods or attributes.
-* Class Logger and Class File: Logger might use File to write log messages to a file.
+* _Class Logger_ and _Class File_: Logger might use File to write log messages to a file.
-* Class DatabaseConnection and Class SqlConnection: DatabaseConnection might use SqlConnection to establish a connection to a database.
+* _Class DatabaseConnection_ and _Class SqlConnection_: DatabaseConnection might use SqlConnection to establish a connection to a database.

 ### 7. Association Class